NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 ---
 title: "On SysRq"
-description: "Understanding, using or disabling SysRq as per your needs"
+description: "Understanding, using, or disabling SysRq as per your needs"
 date: 2024-05-11
 archived: true
 ---